Julian MacLaren-Ross: Background

 He was born James McLaren Ross in South Norwood, London, in 1912, the youngest of three children.
 His middle name McLaren was a tribute to the family's landlady Mrs McLaren, who had helped his mother during his birth.
 His mother, Gertrude, was once described as being from an Anglo-Indian family of English blood, and as "a magnificent Indian lady and the obvious source of his male beauty".
 His father, John Lambden Ross, came from a prosperous part-Scottish, part-Cuban family that owned a shipping company called the Thistle Line.
 Although this family money enabled John Lambden Ross to survive without working, it never afforded his family a high standard of living.
 Together with their two children, they lived in a series of rented houses and flats variously in south London, Bognor Regis, and the Southbourne district of Bournemouth.
 Their time in Bournemouth is described in Maclaren-Ross's memoir The Weeping and the Laughter (1953).

-Lured by the cheaper cost of living, the family moved to the south of France in August 1921.
+Lured by the lower cost of living, the family moved to the south of France in August 1921.
 There, Maclaren-Ross received his only formal education.
 At the age of 21 he drifted back to England, determined to make a career as a writer.
 With the help of a modest allowance from his grandfather, he initially lived in London, where he first sampled the bohemian world of Soho and Fitzrovia.

 In 1936 he married a young actress and moved to rented accommodation in Bognor Regis, but the marriage did not last long.
 When his allowance was cut off in 1938, he earned a living as a door-to-door vacuum-cleaner salesman.
-He continued to write in his spare-time.
+He continued to write in his spare time.
 At that time he concentrated on writing radio plays, one of which was broadcast by the BBC.

-His breakthrough came in 1940 when Horizon magazine agreed to publish his short story "A Bit of a Smash in Madras".
+His breakthrough came in 1940 when Horizon agreed to publish his short story "A Bit of a Smash in Madras".
 Shortly after its publication, he was conscripted into the army.
 While stationed in a series of English coastal garrisons, he produced a string of satirical short stories about the army.
 These appear in Horizon, Penguin New Writing, English Story and the other leading literary magazines of the period, earning him a reputation as one of the rising stars of English writing.